robgraeber/heroku-buildpack-nodejs-bower-gulp/README.md

 The bower component caching is very similar to the node_modules caching done for npm.
 The cache is restored before each build and `bower prune` is run to remove anything no longer needed before doing the `bower install`.
 This is the same way the standard buildpack handles caching.

-Bonus: Also installs 'nasm' which is a dependency for image minification libraries.
+Bonus: Also installs the latest npm + 'nasm' which is a dependency for imageMin.

 Some Useful Aliases
 -----------------------